steveherschleb/algos/README.md

 ## Tests

-Make sure you have Jasmine installed, and then just run:
+Make sure you have Jasmine installed, and then just run `jasmine`

-  jasmine